-The Bonds will be dated and bear interest from the date of their initial delivery, will be fully registered as to both principal and interest, and will be in the denomination of \$5,000 or any integral multiple thereof within each maturity of the Bonds.
-The Bonds will initially be registered in the name of Cede & Co. as registered owner and nominee of The Depository Trust Company, New York, New York ("DTC").
+The Bonds will be issued only in fully registered form as to both principal and interest and will be in the denomination of \$5,000 or any integral multiple thereof within each Series and maturity of the Bonds.
+The Bonds initially will be registered in the name of Cede & Co., as the nominee of The Depository Trust Company ("DTC"), New York, New York.
 See "Book-Entry System."

-The Bonds will bear interest at the rates set forth on page i of this Official Statement, payable semiannually on each June 1 and December 1, beginning December 1, 2021, to their maturities or prior redemption.
-Interest will be computed on the basis of a 360-day year and of twelve 30-day months.
-The Bonds will mature in the years and amounts set forth on page i of this Official Statement.
+The Bonds will bear interest at the rates set forth on pages i through iii, payable semiannually on each January 1 and July 1, beginning January 1, 2022, to their maturities or prior redemption.
+The Bonds will bear interest (computed on the basis of a 360-day year of twelve 30-day months) from the date of their initial delivery (the "Issue Date") or from the most recent interest payment date for which interest has been paid or duly provided for, whichever is later.
+The Bonds will mature on the dates and in the amounts set forth on pages i through iii of this Official Statement.

-DTC will act as securities depository for the Bonds.
+DTC will act as initial Securities Depository for the Bonds.
 Individual purchases may be made in book-entry form only, and purchasers will not receive certificates representing their interest in the Bonds purchased.
-For so long as Cede & Co. is deemed to be the registered owner of the Bonds, as nominee of DTC, references herein to the registered owners or Bond owners will mean Cede & Co. and will not mean the beneficial owners of the Bonds.
+For so long as Cede & Co. is the Registered Owner of the Bonds, as nominee of DTC, references herein to the Registered Owners will mean Cede & Co. and will not mean the Beneficial Owners of the Bonds.

-The principal of and interest on the Bonds are payable by the fiscal agent of the State of Washington (the "State") (currently U.S. Bank National Association) (the "Registrar").
-For so long as any outstanding Bonds are registered in the name of Cede & Co., or its registered assigns, as nominee of DTC, payments of principal of and interest on such Bonds will be made in immediately available funds on the date such payment is due and payable at the place and in the manner provided in the operational arrangements of DTC referenced in the Letter of Representations.
-See "- Book-Entry System" and Appendix E-Book-Entry System.
+The principal of and interest on the Bonds are payable by the fiscal agent of the State of Washington (the "State"), currently U.S. Bank National Association (the "Registrar").
+Principal of and premium, if any, and interest on each Bond registered in the name of the Securities Depository are payable in the manner set forth in the Letter of Representations between the County and DTC.
+As described in Appendix H-Book-Entry System, DTC, as the initial Securities Depository, is obligated to remit such principal and interest to DTC participants for subsequent disbursement to the Beneficial Owners of the Bonds.